Utility functions and classes#

 # Now the logger is disabled and won't show any messages

-# You can re-enable the logger by setting CONTEXTGEM_DISABLE_LOGGER to "False"
+# You can re-enable the logger by setting it back to a valid level

 # reload_logger_settings()